 Other stacked equipment – like a mixing console or effects rack – need the same attention.

-An event itself may call for hearing protection so refer to this website for control measures.
+An event itself may call for hearing protection so refer to local government websites for metrics to measure the noise output.
 There are risks to consider during set-up: production crew may be working near loudspeakers, and the full output of a 134dB/1m speaker feeding back when someone un-mutes a channel at the desk can do permanent damage in no time at all.
 It is quite common during sound-check for technical crew to be needed on stage, where monitor levels (usually determined by the musicians) may be higher than advisable even for short periods of exposure.
 Generally, therefore, it is good practice for anyone involved where there is a risk of high sound pressure levels to wear some form of hearing protection.
 In addition, however, setting up should be planned so that:

 Nobody’s ear is anywhere near a loudspeaker when anything is un-muted;

 Nobody’s finger is anywhere near a unmute button while crew are working immediately in front of loudspeakers.

 Heat discomfort is felt at 30 degrees Celsius, and all efforts should be taken by Promoters and Clients to keep temperatures below this level or to provide conditions for outdoor workers that help reduce the effects of seasonal hot conditions where the temperature exceeds 30 degrees.

 There are many factors that have a role in creating an occupational heat stress risk to musicians.
 These factors include:

 You should consider the above factors when evaluating heat stress risk to musicians.